-The MS degree program is intended for students that want to gain knowledge deeper than that provided at the bachelor's degree level and sufficient for designing and implementing state-of the-art systems in research and development positions.
+The MS degree program is intended for students that want to gain deeper knowledge beyond the bachelor's degree level and obtain sufficient knowledge for designing and implementing state-of the-art systems in research and development positions.
 The program is also appropriate for students contemplating future PhD study and desiring to gain experience in research.
 MS graduates may work under the direction of scientists and engineers in high tech lab settings, assisting in developing innovative products and systems that require strong foundational knowledge in the underlying sciences and the ability to synthesize and analyze engineering principles as they relate to the development of new computer engineering technology.

-I. Objective of the Handbook
+Objective of the Handbook

 The purpose of this handbook is to provide guidance and information related to admission, degree requirements, and general policies and procedures.
-Please note that in some cases you will find differences between the Graduate Policies and Procedures and the Computer Engineering (CEN) Program requirements.
+Please note that in some cases you will find differences between the Graduate College's Policies and Procedures and the Computer Engineering (CEN) Program requirements.
 In these cases, CEN has established higher standards.
 Students must satisfy both sets of requirements.
 Please note that policies and procedures are occasionally amended to improve the program.
-Changes will be communicated to students through email, and posted bulletin boards.
+Changes will be communicated to students via email.

-II.
 Student Responsibility

-All students are expected to become familiar with university and program policies and procedures and abide by the terms set forth.
+All students are expected to become familiar with the university and the program policies and procedures and abide by the terms set forth.
 Information is available both online and by hardcopy upon request.
-Most importantly you should visit the following websites:
+Most importantly, you should visit the following websites:

-- The Office of Graduate College http://graduate.asu.edu visit the section on policies and procedures. - The Schedule of Classes www.asu.edu/catalog - The Computer Engineering Program http://cen.engineering.asu.edu - The International Student and Scholars Center https://students.asu.edu/international, if applicable. - The Ira A. Fulton Schools of Engineering http://engineering.asu.edu
+- Graduate College- visit the section on policies and procedures. - The Schedule of Classes - The Computer Engineering Program - The International Student and Scholars Center if applicable. - The Ira A. Fulton Schools of Engineering - Maintain academic integrity standards per the ASU Student Code of Conduct

-III.
 Faculty Responsibility

-The members of the faculty of Computer Engineering have diverse backgrounds and knowledge.
 They are available to guide you in your plan of study and your educational and career goals.
 We encourage you to take the opportunity to make individual appointments with faculty members with whom you have common interests.
-Please refer to the list of the faculty names, areas of expertise, and research interest on the Computer Engineering website http://cen.engineering.asu.edu/.
+Please refer to the list of the faculty names, areas of expertise, and research interest on the Computer Engineering website.

-IV.
 Admission and Eligibility to the MS Degree Programs